joshhornby/joshhornby.github.io/_posts/2025-07-21-four-pillars-of-engineering-leadership.md

 It starts with the craft.
 Artisanship is the pursuit of writing quality code that's understandable, building systems you'd be proud to own in a year, and fixing things properly, not just quickly.

 This is the foundation.
 If you can't model mastery, you can't expect it from your team.
-Your standards seep into every decision, what gets merged, what gets reworked, what you quietly let through.
+Your standards flow into every decision, what gets merged, what gets reworked, what you quietly let through.

 Without artisanship, the rest is theory.